This page is dedicated to our precious pets, and kind volunteers, who’ve gone to Rainbow Bridge.

 MEG

 March 2010 – Our lovely little Meg became sick unexpectedly.
 Her foster carer gave her the best care possible.
-She was syringe feeding her for over a week but sadly Meg had to be euthanased on our vets advice because she was not responding, and was continuing to deteriorate quickly.
+She was syringe feeding her for over a week but sadly Meg had to be euthanised on our vet’s advice because she was not responding, and was continuing to deteriorate quickly.

 Meg was happy and loved during her short time with us and will be sadly missed but will always remain in our thoughts.